 Who is the "VCI"?
 Which are the tasks of the association?
 This description in a nutshell gives you a quick insight into the significance, the services and the history of the organisation.

 With some 1,700 member companies the German chemical industry association Verband der Chemischen Industrie (VCI) stands for over 90 percent of the chemical-pharmaceutical industry in Germany in terms of turnover.
-In 2016 the industry realised sales of around 185 billion euros and employed over 447,000 staff.
+In 2016 the industry realised sales of more than 195 billion euros and employed around 453,000 staff.
 The VCI has 22 sector associations covering all product sectors of the industry as well as 8 regional associations.
 This makes the VCI one of the three major industry organisations in Germany.
 Additionally to headquarters in Frankfurt am Main, the VCI has a capital office in Berlin and a European liaison office in Brussels.

 The VCI represents the politico-economic interests of German chemical and pharma-ceutical companies and German subsidiaries of foreign businesses vis-à-vis important target groups: politicians, public authorities, other industries, science and media.
 Committees, expert groups, working parties and project groups develop the positions of the industry in the topical fields of energy, climate protection and raw materials, communication, sustainability, product and plant safety, legal affairs and taxation, environmental protection, transport, economic affairs, science and research.
 The VCI’s Chemical Industry Fund supports young talent in science, basic chemical research and chemistry teaching in schools.

 Presidential Council and Management

 The activities of the association are directed by an honorary Presidential Council which is elected by the general assembly.
 The President represents the VCI externally and internally.
 He is nominated by the Presidential Council and elected by the general assembly for a term of 24 months.
 The decisions by the organs of the association are implemented by the VCI’s full-time management and around 120 staff.